 Adoption in the Commonwealth for same-sex couples begins with filing in the Probate and Family Court in the couple’s resident county a Petition for Adoption and accompanying Affidavit of the petitioner.
 They must also complete a Court Activity Record Information (CARI) form that searches an applicant’s history for criminal or juvenile offenses.
 An Affidavit Disclosing Care or Custody Proceeding is also part of the process.
 A marriage certificate or divorce certificate, if relevant.
 Additionally, the same-sex couple should file a series of motions waiving the statutorily-mandated Home Study by the Department of Children and Families, waiving Notice, and waiving the six-month residency requirement in the petitioners’ home of a child awaiting adoption.

 Massachusetts law presumes that both spouses in a same-sex marriage into which a child is born are legal parents.
 However, the rationale for pursuing adoption and filing these waivers is the advisability of a court order validating the dual parental relationship that will be recognized outside of the Commonwealth’s jurisdiction.

 It is worth remembering that until 1991, the Commonwealth prohibited gay individuals from becoming foster parents.
 About one-third of U.S.-based adoption agencies reject LGBT applicants because of state law or policy restrictions.
 Some of these laws limit placements to married couples, even faith-based private adoption agencies have argued religious freedom allows them to reject same-sex applicants as contrary to their beliefs.

-Are you looking for an experienced Newburyport or Andover divorce lawyer or family law attorney?
+Are you looking for an experienced Massachusetts adoption attorney?
 If you have any questions about divorce, custody, or family law issues, you may schedule a free consultation with our experienced attorneys.
-Call (866) 995-6663 during regular business hours, and we will respond to your phone call promptly.
+Call (866) 995-6663, and we will respond to your phone call promptly.